Understanding Neurodermatitis: The Basics of Atopic Dermatitis

 Alternative active ingredients are gaining importance.
 Users report positive experiences with these innovative approaches:

-Coal tar is one of the oldest dermatological active ingredients and is experiencing a renaissance in modern atopic dermatitis treatment.
-In concentrations of 2-5%, it has anti-inflammatory and antipruritic effects.
+Coal tar is one of the oldest dermatological active ingredients and is experiencing a renaissance in modern neurodermatitis treatment.
+In concentrations of 2-5%, it has anti-inflammatory and anti-itch effects.

-Note: Coal tar can increase photosensitivity.
-Sun protection is especially important during treatment.
+Application note: Coal tar can increase photosensitivity.
+Sun protection is particularly important during treatment.

 Capsaicin

-The active ingredient from chili peppers blocks pain receptors and can relieve chronic itching.
-Studies show that capsaicin 0.025% cream significantly reduces itching in 60-70% of patients.
-You can find more on this topic in our article on capsaicin ointment .
+The active ingredient from chili peppers blocks pain receptors and can break through chronic itching.
+Studies show that 0.025% capsaicin cream significantly reduces itching in 60-70% of patients.
+You can find more on this topic in our article on Capsaicin Ointment.

-The skin microbiome is disrupted in atopic dermatitis.
+The skin microbiome is disturbed in neurodermatitis.
 Topical probiotics can restore bacterial balance:

 - Lactobacillus extracts: Strengthen the antimicrobial skin barrier